markafitzgerald1/simulate-cribbage-games/README.md

 ## Current longer term product goal

 - Provide no install, web graphical interface, cheap to host analytical and play access to the implemented automated discard and play discard strategies so that more users can benefit from the implemented Cribbage analysis and play tools.
+- Extend the above product to 3+ player cribbage in both teamed and all individual players play configurations.

+## Current overall engineering goal

+- Keeping Python linting and unit testing at least as good as those of the Node.js simulation and web UI implementations as the latter improve from a product perspective.

-## Previous, achieved long term project goal
+## Previous, achieved long term product goal

 - Provide efficient, user-friendly discard and play analysis factoring in the expected game points differential (and play points differential if no game points differential) to end of hand(s) or game above opponent for different possible discards or plays.
   - Provide an automated opponent against which to play and practice if the above analyses are good enough to provide an opponent from which the user may directly or indirectly (via throught-provoking plays) learn.

-## Short to medium term and lower level project goals
+## Short to medium term and lower level product goals

 - Web UI/UX _and_ Node.js command-line simulation improvements:
+  - add parameterized test (e.g. `parameterized` decorator library with `unittest`?) and invalid argument tests to existing Python tests,
   - add a discard strategy which keeps the maximum possible pre-cut hand points, and
   - add a play strategy which plays to score the maximum possible play points in the immediately upcoming play action, disregarding future play actions of opponent or self.
 - Web UI/UX improvements:
+  - Use global CSS properly in CSS modules - e.g. `:global(.myclass)`?
+  - Establish a TSX UI component Jest testing pattern.
+  - Introduce Jest Snapshot tests to ensure no unexpected UI regressions.
   - Improve human player play against implemented computer discard and play strategies:
     - add cut phase (including 2 nibs points for dealer on Jack starter) to web UI and Node.js simulation (reify GameState across web UI and Node simulation here?
 Presence factors deal then discard then cut then play then pone count then dealer count order out of web UI and Node simulation);
     - add pone hand, dealer hand and crib counting phases (reify GameState across web UI and Node simulation here?
 Presence factors deal then discard then cut then play then pone count then dealer count order out of web UI and Node simulation);